5,406 related texts · 40 related myths · Page 1 of 113

-The vision of Obadiah — the shortest prophetic book in the Hebrew Bible — is entirely about the punishment of Edom.
-Rabbi Berachiah asked: why did God choose Obadiah specifically f...
+The vision of Obadiah, the shortest prophetic book in the Hebrew Bible, is entirely about the punishment of Edom.
+Rabbi Berachiah asked: why did God choose Obadiah specifically for...

 Jacob saw that there was grain in Egypt (Genesis 42:1).
-He saw it — but the midrash immediately pivots to a verse from Proverbs: "The ear that hears and the eye that sees — the Lor...
+He saw it.
+But the midrash immediately pivots to a verse from Proverbs: "The ear that hears and the eye that sees, the Lord ...

 "And Jacob sent messengers ahead of him" (Genesis 32:4).
-On the surface, Jacob is preparing to meet his brother Esau.
-Rebbe Elimelech of Lizhensk, reading Parashat Vayishlach, sees...
+The first reading, Jacob is preparing to meet his brother Esau.
+Rebbe Elimelech of Lizhensk, reading Parashat Vayishlach, s...

 The Hebrew Bible says Jacob "wrestled a man" until dawn (Genesis 32:25).
-Targum Onkelos stays with the Hebrew here—it was "a man," not an angel, not a demon, not a divine being.
-Bu...
+Targum Onkelos stays with the Hebrew here, it was "a man," not an angel, not a demon, not a divine being.
+B...

 The angel struck first.
 That detail matters.
 At the river Jabboc, in the dead of night, with Jacob alone and his entire family already across the water, a divine being appeared and...